wyattades/minecraft-discord-bot/README.md

   - `polling_interval` - default: `10000`
 - `npm install`

+## Operation

-Keep the bot running with: `npm start`
+Keep the bot running with `npm start`.

+## Development

+`npm run dev`.
+The Discord bot will restart automatically when files are changed.